 What is Caching?

 Use Caching when you are ready to build on top of Keen Compute query results.
+This unlocks a few benefits: subsecond response times for customer-facing dashboards, and secondly leveraging the cached query’s pre-computed result does not count against your per-project query limit.

 Cached Queries and Cached Datasets regularly perform the computation in advance so that results can always be retrieved with sub-second latency.
 A common use case for caching is to prepare query results that are going to be embedded into live customer-facing dashboards.
 This provides your customers with a lightning fast and positive user experience every time.
 Advanced use cases leverage pre-computed and cached results to intelligently personalize the application based on the user’s historical behavior.
+As a side bonus, caching queries and datasets helps save on compute query costs.

 Saved queries are a super user-friendly way to revisit your favorite metrics.
 Rather than entering the same query parameters over and over again, queries can be easily saved, edited, and shared with your teammates.
 This way everyone can keep up to date with the most important metrics.